Veterinarian_answers_sneezing_cat_question_on_inaspapwrints.com

 Kids' Stories

-Educators' Comments
+Educators' Corner

-Pawprints Star Photos
+Pawprints Pet Photos

 About Ina

 Welcome to our new series from the Wonderful Dr. Barry Baum, Chief of Staff at Center-Sinai Animal Hospital.
 If you have a question for our virtuoso vet, he'd love to see it.
 And he will answer all that he can.
-Just use the form that follows below, beneath the column.
+Just use the e-mail contact information that follows below, beneath the column.
 Please note: If you feel the condition of your pet is critical, Dr. Baum suggests you contact your local vet ASAP!

 For previous questions and answers, see the buttons under this week's article.